Logo

 Easy to integrate, user-friendly systems

-Measuring utilisation and occupancy provides valuable insights—but without proper data assurance and internal strategies, it remains sporadic measurements without lasting impact.
-Organisations must therefore carefully consider the following prerequisites:
+Measuring utilisation and occupancy delivers valuable insights—but without proper safeguarding of data and internal strategies, it remains a matter of separate measurements without sustainable impact.
+Organisations must therefore think carefully about the following prerequisites:

-Ensure that your organisation always retains ownership of the collected data.
+Ensure that your organisation always remains the owner of the collected data.
 Avoid vendor lock-in and choose open and transparent systems that enable integration with existing IT structures.

 Insight without interpretation is worthless.
 Build internal knowledge by involving analytics specialists and data scientists in analysing occupancy data.
-This will translate data into dashboards, trend analyses and action-oriented KPIs.
+This allows you to translate data into dashboards, trend analyses and action-oriented KPIs.

-New AI applications such as heatmaps, space usage predictions and automatic space offerings can add immense value.
+New AI applications such as heatmaps, space usage predictions and automatic space offering can add enormous value.
 (Also check out our blog on AI & building management for more on this.)

 The user experience of dashboards and reports is crucial.
-If information is presented in an understandable and visually appealing way, it encourages conscious behaviour and organisational change.
+If information is presented clearly and is visually appealing, it stimulates conscious behaviour and organisational change.

 Conclusion: From Measuring to Improving

 Check out our other blogs or contact our team.
-We are happy to think about the best solution for your organisation.
+We are happy to help you find the best solution for your organisation.